pbravi/Blogging-UI/README.md

 ## Usage
 Run `npm install` to restore packages
-Ensure to have a valid api url in `environment.ts` file
+Ensure to have a valid api url in `environment.ts` file Run `ng serve --o` to run a dev server

 ## Development server